-- Primary focus is infill and expansion drilling in the central and western portion of the current resource area, designed to increase the resource size and upgrade Inferred resources into the Indicated category - The program also included drilling of a number of prospective targets on the newly acquired property adjacent to the current deposit.
-This new property is contiguous to, and located along strike of the eastern end of the mineral resource at Goliath and its recent acquisition provides first-time access for drilling to an additional 1.6 kilometres of potential deposit strike length. - The final component of the program was to test a select number of prospective targets along the eastern margin of the current resource area where recent drilling had demonstrated attractive high-grade intercepts in a horizon interpreted to lie in the footwall to the C Zone.
+- Primary focus is infill and expansion drilling in the central and western portion of the current resource area, designed to increase the resource size and upgrade Inferred resources into the Indicated category - The program also included drilling of a number of prospective targets on the abovementioned newly acquired property. - The final component of the program was to test a select number of prospective targets along the eastern margin of the current resource area where recent drilling had demonstrated attractive high-grade intercepts in a horizon interpreted to lie in the footwall to the C Zone.

-On November 26, 2012, Treasury Metals reported a new high grade intersection made in the third drill hole of an initial 9 hole drilling program at the Company's 100% owned Goldcliff Project.
+On November 26, 2012, Treasury Metals reported a new high grade intersection made in the third drill hole of an initial nine-hole drilling program at the Company's 100% owned Goldcliff Project.
 This is the Company's first drilling program at the Goldcliff Property and the program was designed to test three prospective areas known as the Goldcliff, Ange and Sulphide zones.
 The Discovery hole GC 12-03 was the second hole drilled at the Ange zone and has a best weighted average intercept of 4 metres at 332 g/t gold.
-The most significant results were reported in drill hole GC 12-03 which intercepted coarse gold associated with the mineral galena in a narrow quartz veinlet that is hosted within a siliceous felsic rock at the contact it makes with a brecciated basalt.
+The most significant results were reported in hole GC 12-03 which intercepted coarse gold associated with the mineral galena in a narrow quartz veinlet that is hosted within a siliceous felsic rock at the contact it makes with a brecciated basalt.
 Coarse gold was visible in the drill core.